Michaelangel007/apple2_hgr_font_tutorial/README.md

 ### Introduction to Optimization

 One tip for beginner 6502 assembly programmers.
-It is tempting just to always clear the carry before do any addition or subtraction.
-Unfortunately, for subtraction we'll have an off-by-one bug so we need to subtract 1 less then the value.
-This makes reading the code a little unintuitive.
-The `Rule of Thumb` is to change the carry before we do the operation depending on whether we are `adding` or `subtracting`:
+It is tempting just to always clear the carry flag `CLC` before doing any addition or subtraction.
+Unfortunately, for subtraction we'll have an off-by-one bug (fencepost error) so we need to subtract _ONE less then the value._  This makes reading the code a little unintuitive.
+Is there a way to remedy this?
+Yes.

 | Op | Carry | Opcode |
 |----|:-----:|:------:|
 | +  | Clear | CLC    |
 | -  | Set   | SEC    |

+We change the carry flag state _before_ we do the operation depending on whether we are `adding` or `subtracting`.
+ The `Rule of Thumb` is `CLC before ADD` and `SEC before SUB`.
+A mnemonic to help you remember is that both `SEC` and `SUB` start with `S`.

 ```assembly
     ; FUNC: IncCursorCol()